joe-antognini/joe-antognini.github.io/_posts/2014-11-25-apples-in-a-spacecraft.md

 As for an apple which starts out farther from the Earth than the center of mass of the spacecraft, it will undergo the opposite process.
-Because it is farther from the Earth, it's orbit has a larger radius and so its orbital speed is slower than that of the spacecraft.
+Because it is farther from the Earth, its orbit has a larger radius and so its orbital speed is slower than that of the spacecraft.
 The apples on the upper half of the spacecraft will therefore drift backwards to the rear wall of the spacecraft.
 There it will collide with the wall and gain energy because the